 - A negative result is indicated by the lack of color change at the top of the tube after the addition of Kovács reagent.

-Methyl red test and Voges-Proskauer test both are done in methyl red–Voges-Proskauer (MR-VP) broth, but the reagents that are added varies according to the tests.
+Methyl red and Voges-Proskauer tests are done in methyl red–Voges-Proskauer (MR-VP) broth, but the added reagents vary according to the tests.

 Methyl Red (MR) test